yhagio/tutorialedge.net/content/golang/go-waitgroup-tutorial.md

 and how we can use them within our own highly performant applications in Go.

-If you enjoyed this tutorial or have any comments/suggestions, then please feel free to let me know in the comments/suggestions section below!
+If you enjoyed this tutorial or have any comments/suggestions, then please feel free to let me know in the comments section below, or in the suggestions section at the side!

 > **Note -** If you wish to keep up to date with all the latest articles then I
 > suggest following me on Twitter: [@Elliot_F](https://twitter.com/elliot_f)